-Geophysical information can be used to help identify changes in subsurface stratigraphy, as well as assess dynamic elastic properties of the soil.
-In particular, a profile of shear wave velocity (V5) is required for assessing the site-specific response of the ground to earthquake shaking.
-V5 is also used to help evaluate soil stiffness and density for use in assessing liquefaction potential.
-Compression wave velocity (V_p) can be used to determine the depth to full soil saturation.
+Geophysical information can be used to help identify macro changes in subsurface stratigraphy, as well as assess dynamic elastic properties of the soil.
+In particular, a profile of shear wave velocity (V_S) is required for assessing the site-specific response of the ground to earthquake shaking.
+V_S can also be used to estimate soil stiffness for use in assessing liquefaction potential.
+Compression wave velocity (V_P) is useful to determine the depth to full soil saturation.